bcgsc/ntLink/README.md

 ```
 ntLink_rounds run_rounds target=my_assembly.fa reads=long_reads.fq.gz k=24 w=250 rounds=5
 ```
 See the wiki page for more details.

+### Mapping only

+In some cases, a user might only be interested in the reads to contigs mappings (which are used to infer scaffolding evidence in the normal ntLink usage).
+To only run the mapping stage, a user can use the `pair` target for the `ntLink` command.
+The mappings can also be output in PAF-like format by specifying `paf=True`.

 **For more information about the ntLink algorithm and tips for running ntLink see our [wiki](https://github.com/bcgsc/ntLink/wiki)**